All Episodes

 The writing has been on the wall since the beginning.

-They said we know something's up here because if we did what he's accused of doing, man, we would be in jail the same day.
+They said, we know something's up here because if we did what he's accused of doing, man, we would be in jail the same day.

 Yeah.

-It says I'm reading here, the FBI agents said an affidavit, they approached her at the airport, but she refused to talk to him, they found 12,000 in cash, but let her board anyway writing.
+The FBI agent said an affidavit, they approached her at the airport, but she refused to talk to them.

 She is a participant.

-And then the other thing was um the connection to foreign entities, a former business partner of Emran's uh father says the father handed over a USB uh of data data to a Pakistani official and that Mran claimed he uh had the power to change uh the U.S. president.
+A former business partner of Imran's father says the father handed over a USB of data to a Pakistani official and that Imran claimed he had the power to change the U.S. president.

 Now, if that's the case, why wasn't that individual interviewed?